buribae/is-additive-python/README.md

 ```

 #### Accepted Argument
-is_additive.py only accepts only one first argument as the input.
+- is_additive.py only accepts only one first argument as the input.
+- Only integer type works for input.